Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

     <li><code>.Unimmortal</code> - Toggle if the enemy can be damaged (true/false) - Default is every enemy is killable</li>
     <li><code>.Health</code> - You configure the enemy's health value completely to your liking
       <ul>
-        <li>For reference: the shovel deals 1 damage, the vanilla shotgun either 1/3/5 based on distance, modded weapons work as well with their own stats</li>
+        <li>For reference: the shovel deals 1 damage, the vanilla shotgun either 1/3/5 based on distance, cruiser deals 12 damage at high speed, modded weapons work as well with their own stats</li>
       </ul>
       <li><code>EnableConfigMenu</code> - Toggle if the configuration ui should be shown in the main menu</li>
       <li><code>EnableInfoLogs</code> - Toggle if info logs should be logged in the console</li>